Open only to currently enrolled Western Michigan University students.

 Students make their own travel arrangements both to and from Santander.
 They are advised to consult with the faculty director before finalizing their travel plans.
 If they travel independently to Santander, they will be responsible for coordinating their arrival with the faculty program director.
 Students who wish to do so may travel to Santander with the faculty director.

 Students will be advised by the WMU faculty program director, who will be a member of the regular WMU Spanish faculty.
-The faculty director for Santander 2013 is Professor Mercedes Tasende of the Department of Spanish.
+The faculty director for Santander 2015 is Professor Pablo Pastrana-Pérez of the Department of Spanish.
 She will offer orientation on campus prior to departure and will be in Santander during the first week of class to assist students with any questions about their accommodations.

 In addition to doing satisfactory academic work, WMU students are to comply with all rules and regulations of both WMU and the Universidad de Cantabria.
 Any student who does not meet academic and behavioral standards may be dropped at any time.